sharkfin31/sridevi-dashboard/README.md

-# Sridevi Bus Transport Dashboard
+# Sri Devi Bus Transports Dashboard

 A modern, secure dashboard for managing bus transport operations with role-based access control, booking management, and maintenance scheduling.
 Built with Vite.js, React, TypeScript, and shadcn/ui, with Notion as the backend database.